FAQ

 A. Yes, he’s been the senior pastor of Calvary Chapel Louisville since 1992.

-Q. Do you have any brothers or sisters or a girlfriend or wife?
+Q. Do you have any brothers or sisters or a wife?

-A. Yes, yes, and no, no. I have three younger brothers and a sister.
+A. Yes, yes, and no not yet yes.
+I have three younger brothers and a sister.
 My youngest brother is 17 years younger than me.
-No girlfriend, no wife.
+I married my wife, Meagan, on February 28, 2015 and brought her son, Gage, into our family then as well.

 Q. Where are you from?

-A. Currently, I’m living in Jubail, Saudi Arabia, but home is Louisville, Kentucky.
-My parents moved there from San Diego, California when I was three years old to start a church.
-I lived there until 2011 when I moved to Asia for the first time.
+A. Home is Louisville, Kentucky.
+My parents moved here from San Diego, California when I was three years old to start a church.
+I lived here until 2011 when I moved to Asia for the first time.
+I’ve been back (and here to stay) since 2014.

 Q. Why did you move to South Korea?